zero-degrees/angular-blocking-promise-manager/README.md

 # AngularJS Blocking Promise Manager

 Wraps groups of AngularJS promises.
+It's like thread synchronization for your promises.

 ## Installation